xqinghu/druid/docs/content/tutorials/quickstart.md

 <div class="note-info">
-This section shows you how to load data using Tranquility Server, but Druid also supports a wide variety of [other streaming ingestion options](ingestion-streams.html#stream-push), including from popular streaming systems like Kafka, Storm, Samza, and Spark Streaming.
+This section shows you how to load data using Tranquility Server, but Druid also supports a wide variety of <a href="ingestion-streams.html#stream-push">other streaming ingestion options</a>, including from popular streaming systems like Kafka, Storm, Samza, and Spark Streaming.
 </div>